It’s almost the weekend! Friday!

 These are the basic steps to help you start seeing weight loss.
 However, riding a bike—if you want to be effective at it—requires more than just jumping on a bike and riding.
 Tomorrow’s article will look at some considerations for beginning cyclists.

-Remember, you should consult your physician or other health care professional before starting this or any other fitness routine.
+Remember, consult your physician or other health care professional before starting this or any other fitness routine.

 Loving Life—The Reboot!